 How to Organise Your Fridge

 This section is going to talk you through how to organise the fridge part of your American-Style fridge freezer.
-The fridge gets more usage and as these foods are ‘in play’ in terms of expiration dates and so on, is the only part with positioning rules.
+The American fridge gets more usage and as these foods are ‘in play’ in terms of expiration dates and so on, is the only part with positioning rules.

 The middle section of your fridge is your dairy section.
 Try and keep cheeses refrigerated in Tupperware containers to prevent them going off sooner and to keep their freshness.
 This is a good place for your butter, milk and yoghurt too.